At Nixon library, Pompeo declares China engagement a failure

 Nearly 50 years after Nixon’s historic 1972 trip to China, Pompeo used the symbolism of the venue to accuse the Chinese of taking advantage of that opportunity to lie, cheat and steal their way to power and prosperity.
 Pompeo called for the free world to “induce” change in China, making an overt appeal for a new coalition of democratic nations to force the Chinese Communist Party change direction or face isolation.
 Pompeo said western engagement with China could not continue as it has.

 “The free world must triumph over this new tyranny,” he said in speech to an invited audience that included exiled Chinese dissidents.
-“The old paradigm of blind engagement with China has failed.
+“The old paradigm of blind engagement with China simply won’t get it done.
 We must not continue it.
 We must not return to it.”

 Pompeo’s speech was just the latest in series of Trump administration broadsides against China that have become an almost daily occurrence with Cabinet-level officials from Pompeo, Defense Secretary Mark Esper and Attorney General Bill Barr launching harsh criticisms of Beijing.
 The three men have each delivered public addresses attacking China in recent weeks, as has FBI director Christopher Wray.